database-certifications

 By

-Savvy, talented and knowledgeable database professionals are always in demand.
-Here are some of the best certifications for DBAs, database developers and anyone else working with databases.
+knowledgeable database professionals are always in demand.
+Here are some

-Database certifications may not be as sexy or bleeding edge as cloud computingstorage or computer forensics.
+Database certifications may not be as sexy or bleeding edge as cloud computing, storage or computer forensics.
 But the reality is that there has been, is, and always will be a need for knowledgeable database professionals at all levels and in a number of related job roles.

 To get a better grasp of the available database certifications, it's useful to group them around specific database-related job roles.
 In part, this reflects the maturity of database technology, and its integration into most aspects of commercial, scientific and academic computing.
 As you read about the various database certification programs, keep these job roles in mind:

-• Database Administrator (DBA): Responsible for installing, configuring and maintaining a database management system (DBMS).
+- Database Administrator (DBA): Responsible for installing, configuring and maintaining a database management system (DBMS).
 Often tied to a specific platform such as Oracle, MySQL, DB2, SQL Server and others.

-• Database Developer: Works with generic and proprietary APIs to build applications that interact with DBMSs (also platform specific, as with DBA roles).
+- Database Developer: Works with generic and proprietary APIs to build applications that interact with DBMSs (also platform specific, as with DBA roles).

-• Database Designer/Database Architect: Researches data requirements for specific applications or users, and designs database structures and application capabilities to match.
+- Database Designer/Database Architect: Researches data requirements for specific applications or users, and designs database structures and application capabilities to match.

-• Data Analyst/Data Scientist: Responsible for analyzing data from multiple disparate sources to discover previously hidden insight, determine meaning behind the data and make business-specific recommendations.
+- Data Analyst/Data Scientist: Responsible for analyzing data from multiple disparate sources to discover previously hidden insight, determine meaning behind the data and make business-specific recommendations.

-• Data Mining/Business Intelligence (BI) Specialist: Specializes in dissecting, analyzing and reporting on important data streams, such as customer data, supply chain data, transaction data and histories, and others.
+- Data Mining/Business Intelligence (BI) Specialist: Specializes in dissecting, analyzing and reporting on important data streams, such as customer data, supply chain data, transaction data and histories, and others.

-• Data Warehousing Specialist: Specializes in assembling and analyzing data from multiple operational systems (orders, transactions, supply chain information, customer data and so forth) to establish data history, analyze trends, generate reports and forecasts and support general ad hoc queries.
+- Data Warehousing Specialist: Specializes in assembling and analyzing data from multiple operational systems (orders, transactions, supply chain information, customer data and so forth) to establish data history, analyze trends, generate reports and forecasts and support general ad hoc queries.

 Second, although various efforts to standardize database technology exist, much of the whiz-bang capability that databases and database applications can deliver come from proprietary, vendor-specific technologies.
 Most serious, heavy-duty database skills and knowledge are tied to specific platforms, including various Oracle products (such as the open source MySQL environment), Microsoft SQL Server, IBM DB2 and more.
 That's why the majority of the certifications you're about to encounter in this article relate directly to those very same, and very popular platforms.